 Socratic what now?

-Sometimes you need to host constructive conversations with groups where there might be worrisome issues (i.e. change), big personalities, and/or high emotions (i.e. trust issues).
-Socratic Circles can be a powerful public engagement technique to create a safe space for group dialogue among colleagues or with public groups that engages participants, supports learning, encourages respectful exchanges, and allows all parties to listen as well as be heard in an equitable way.
+In our practice we often need to host constructive conversations with groups where there might be confusion, uncertainty, or worrisome issues (i.e. change) as well as big personalities, and potentially high emotions (i.e. trust issues).
+And if we're honest, too many "discussions" involved few people (i.e. the experts) doing most of the talking.
+Better ideas and learning have been linked to more "dialogic" learning environments where participants direct the conversation.
+One such approach, called Socratic Circles, can be a powerful technique to create a safe space for group dialogue among colleagues or with public groups that engages participants, supports learning, encourages respectful exchanges, and allows all parties to listen as well as be heard in an equitable way.

 Why would I use Socratic Circles?

-Socratic Circles is well suited to situations when a group (ideally 20+ people) of diverse needs or perspectives want to have an open, honest and meaningful discussion without the formal atmosphere of a traditional meeting—especially if there is potentially discord or if members of a group don’t necessarily know each other well.
-This approach is useful when tackling complex topics which are important to participants but may not necessarily require immediate resolution, consensus or a fixed outcome.
+Socratic Circles is well suited to situations when a group (ideally 20+ people) of diverse needs or perspectives want to explore a topic or issue via open, honest, and meaningful discussion without the formal atmosphere of a traditional meeting or lecture.
+This approach is especially effective when there is potential discord or if participants don’t necessarily know each other well.
+Socratic Circles is also useful when tackling complex topics which are important to participants but may not necessarily require immediate resolution, consensus, or a fixed outcome.

-As an alternative to tactics like circle discussion or break out formats (i.e. World Cafe), Socratic Circles can result in enhanced creativity, powerful thinking, a fullness to dialogue and take conversations to a deeper level as its structure encourages participation and ownership as the group itself essentially leads and directs the dialogue.
+As an alternative to group discussion formats often used in community and stakeholder engagement (eg. circle discussion or breakout formats like World Cafe), Socratic Circles can result in enhanced creativity, powerful thinking, a fullness to dialogue, and take conversations to a deeper level as its structure encourages participation and ownership as the group itself essentially leads and directs the dialogue.

 Socratic Circles can be a safe and respectful place for emotional conversations without needing to be as “new age” as the Peacemaking Circles used in restorative justice with a centrepiece, talking piece, agreements, opening/check-out ceremonies, and a bell/chime although they are essentially compatible if the situation feels appropriate.